bohdaq/rust-tls-server/FAQ.md

 > Command not found

 Root does not have /usr/local/bin as part of his $PATH variable.
-Try to start server by explicitly specifying path to rws: _/usr/local/bin/rws_
+Try to start server by explicitly specifying path to rts: _/usr/local/bin/rts_